Nikolas Cruz pleads guilty to 2018 Parkland school massacre - NewsBreak

 Nikolas Cruz pleads guilty to 2018 Parkland school massacre

 FORT LAUDERDALE, Fla.
-(AP) — Nikolas Cruz pleaded guilty to murder on Wednesday in the 2018 high school massacre in Parkland, Florida, that left 17 dead.
+(AP) — Nikolas Cruz pleaded guilty Wednesday to murdering 17 people during a rampage at his former high school in Parkland, Florida, leaving a jury to decide whether he will be executed for one of the nation’s deadliest school shootings.

+Relatives of the victims who sat in the courtroom and watched the hearing via Zoom shook their heads or broke down in tears as Cruz entered his pleas and later apologized for his crimes.

+“Today we saw a cold and calculating killer confess to the murder of my daughter Gina and 16 other innocent victims at their school,” Tony Montalto said.
+“His guilty pleas are the first step in the judicial process but there is no change for my family.
+Our bright, beautiful, and beloved daughter Gina is gone while her killer still enjoys the blessing of life in prison.”2 Florida teachers stumbled into wrong home after night of drinking; resident shot, report says

+The guilty pleas will set the stage for a penalty trial in which 12 jurors will determine whether Cruz, 23, should be sentenced to death or life in prison without parole.
+Given the case’s notoriety, Circuit Judge Elizabeth Scherer plans to screen thousands of prospective jurors.
+Jury selection is scheduled to begin on Jan.
+4.

-Cruz, 23, entered his pleas in a courtroom attended by a dozen relatives of victims after answering a long list of questions from Circuit Judge Elizabeth Scherer aimed at confirming his mental competency.
+Cruz entered his pleas after answering a long list of questions from Scherer aimed at confirming his mental competency.
 He was charged with 17 counts of murder and 17 counts of attempted first-degree murder for those wounded in the Feb.
 14, 2018, attack at Marjory Stoneman Douglas High School in Parkland, located just outside Fort Lauderdale.

-A penalty trial will determine if Cruz will receive a sentence of death or life in prison without parole.
-Scherer plans to begin screening jurors next month in hopes testimony can begin in January.Nikolas Cruz to plead guilty to Parkland school massacre, attorney says

-“She was the toughest, wisest person I ever knew,” he said.
-“My daughter always fought for what was right.
-My daughter despised bullies and would put herself in the middle of someone being bullied to make it stop.”

-The guilty pleas will set the stage for a penalty trial in which 12 jurors will determine whether Cruz should be sentenced to death or life in prison without parole.
-Given the case’s notoriety, Scherer plans to screen thousands of prospective jurors.
-Hearings are scheduled throughout November and December, with a goal to start testimony in January.
+As several parents shook their heads, Cruz apologized, saying, “I’m very sorry for what I did. … I can’t live with myself sometimes.”
+He also added that he wished it was up to the survivors to determine whether he lived or died.

+Anthony Borges, a former Stoneman Douglas student who was shot five times and severely wounded, told reporters after the hearing that he accepted Cruz’s apology, but noted that it was not up to him to decide the confessed murderer’s fate.

-Cruz killed the 14 students and three staff members on Valentine’s Day 2018 during a seven-minute rampage through a three-story building at Stoneman Douglas, investigators said.
+Following the pleas Wednesday, former Broward State Attorney Mike Satz recounted the details of the murders.
+Cruz killed 14 students and three staff members on Valentine’s Day 2018 during a seven-minute rampage through a three-story building at Stoneman Douglas, investigators said.
 They said he shot victims in the hallways and in classrooms with an AR-15 semiautomatic rifle.
 Cruz had been expelled from Stoneman Douglas a year earlier after a history of threatening, frightening, unusual and sometimes violent behavior that dated back to preschool.

 The shootings caused some Stoneman Douglas students to launch the March for Our Lives movement, which pushes for stronger gun restrictions nationally.

 Since days after the shooting, Cruz’s attorneys had offered to have him plead guilty in exchange for a life sentence, saying that would spare the community the emotional turmoil of reliving the attack at trial.
-But longtime Broward State Attorney Mike Satz rejected the offer, saying Cruz deserved a death sentence, and appointed himself lead prosecutor.
+But Satz rejected the offer, saying Cruz deserved a death sentence, and appointed himself lead prosecutor.
 Satz, 79, stepped down as state attorney in January after 44 years, but remains Cruz’s chief prosecutor.

 His successor, Harold Pryor, is opposed to the death penalty but has said he will follow the law.
 Like Satz, he never accepted the defense offer — as an elected official, that would have been difficult, even in liberal Broward County, where Democrats outnumber Republicans by more than 2 to 1.